lhmngwy/KP-Liberation-APR-LH/README.md

     - AI will use artillery (If you have lambs installed, that will be used for this instead).
     - AI in combat or stealth mode will steal vehicles, mount static weapons or replace dead gunners.
     - AI will plant mines.
-- AI Driving Control, vehicles won't smash into each other or run over friendlies: https://forums.bohemia.net/forums/topic/223430-ai-driving-control/
+- AI Driving Control, vehicles won't smash into each other or run over friendlies as often: https://forums.bohemia.net/forums/topic/223430-ai-driving-control/
 - Advanced Towing: https://steamcommunity.com/sharedfiles/filedetails/?id=639837898
 - Soldier Tracker for better map icons: https://github.com/auQuiksilver/Soldier-Tracker
 - Arma 3 Performance Extension, hides units and bodies not in line of sight to improve performance: https://github.com/Battlekeeper/Arma3PerformanceExtension